airalab/learning-center/en/lesson_9_eng.md

 ### Lesson Description

-Currently the `owner` that created the `DAO credit` can initially emit new tokens freely.
+Currently, the `owner` that created the `DAO credit` can initially emit new tokens freely.
 This can decrease your market value.
 In order to deal with that, we are going to create a `DAO credit` emission regulator and add it to the market.
 The shareholders must vote on that.

 The market regulator that we created earlier can filter deals according to rules that are set by the shareholders.
 `DAO credit` is an example of such a rule.
 The shareholders vote to set these rules.